-The only people who had hover cars in our city were government officials, which could only mean a few things: they were either here to give out the injections, arrest someone, make announcements, or possibly drag someone away to be killed.
+The only people who had hover cars in our city were government officials, which could only mean a few things: they were either here to give out vials of Cure, arrest someone, make announcements, or possibly drag someone away to be killed.
 What were they doing here?
-Quickly hiding myself in a thick bush with brown, dying leaves, I realized that I was on the wrong side of town where everyone was dragged away to-- some even referred to it as The Executioner’s Graveyard.
+Quickly hiding in a thick bush with dying leaves, shallow breaths left my mouth.
+I was on the wrong side of town where everyone was dragged away to-- some even referred to it as The Executioner’s Graveyard.

 It’s only made worse when your father was the one doing it.

 Father’s car screeched to a stop and he swiftly got out of the little black vehicle; he was patrolling again-- as he always did.
 Teeth clenched, he hauled an old man out of the back seat before reaching into his back pocket.

 At the first sight of the gun, I was gone.